-- Overall materiality We determine materiality for the consolidated financial statements as a whole to be \$571k.
-This was based on the key performance indicator, being 2% of gross assets.
-We believe gross assets to be the most appropriate bench mark as the company looks to build value through exploration investments which will be held within the balance sheet. - Performance materiality On the basis of our risk assessment, together with our assessment of the Group's control environment, our judgement is that performance materiality for the consolidated financial statements should be 50% of materiality, amounting to \$285k.
+- Overall materiality We determine materiality for the consolidated financial statements as a whole to be \$552k.
+This was based on the significant movement in the year, being 2% of the loss.
+We believe the loss to be the most appropriate benchmark as the Group has undergone significant upheaval in the past year and this loss is the best financial indicator of the Group in this period. - Performance materiality On the basis of our risk assessment, together with our assessment of the Group's control environment, our judgement is that performance materiality for the consolidated financial statements should be 50% of materiality, amounting to \$274k.